Details About the Costs Involved in LSAT

 The Cost of Preparation for the LSAT:

-If you prepare for the LSAT on your own, you will reduce your LSAT cost much more than if you were to take an LSAT prep course.
+If you prepare for the test on your own, you will reduce your expenditure much more than if you were to take up a prep course.
 A program of self-study will mean you will need two to four books.
-An LSAT prep book can cost around $20 to $30, so your total book expense can come to about $75.
-You can further reduce your LSAT cost by purchasing second-hand books or by borrowing them.
+A study guide can cost around $20 to $30, so your total book expense can come to about $75.
+You can further reduce the amount by purchasing second-hand books or by borrowing them.
 However, if you are not buying new books, you need to check that you have the latest editions and that the information is up-to-date.

-Taking an LSAT prep course will of course be more expensive than studying on your own, but for most people, this is a much more effective means of LSAT preparation.
+Taking a course will of course be more expensive than studying on your own, but for most people, this is a much more effective means of preparation.
 Personal tutoring can cost between $100 to $150 per hour.
-LSAT prep classroom courses have a larger variation in prices, as different prep companies offer a different number of sessions per course.
+However, classroom courses have a larger variation in prices, as different prep companies offer a different number of sessions per course.
 The prices can start at around $1000 and go up to $8000 for a full-length course.
 Online and video courses could turn out less expensive.
 They range from $800 to $6000.

-You may be able to get a discount on an LSAT course, from Blueprint for instance.
+You may be able to get a discount on a prep course, from Blueprint for instance.
 You need to apply for a discount along with relevant documents, such as your latest financial aid award or tax documents, and the company will determine whether you qualify or not for a discount.

-Your total LSAT cost will therefore depend on your choice of the LSAT center, the auxiliary services you choose to take, the kind of preparation you do for the LSAT and whether you are able to get any financial aid for any of these.
+Your total expenses towards the test will, therefore, depend on your choice of the center, the auxiliary services you choose to take, the kind of preparation you do, and whether you are able to get any financial aid for any of these.